Hi, it’s Holly, from STEM-Inspirations.com

 About the Author

 Holly B. Martin is a former engineer who homeschooled her five children for many years.
-Now a freelance science writer for organizations such as the National Science Foundation, the American Society of Mechanical Engineers, AT&T, and others, she regularly interviews scientists & engineers to write articles for magazines and websites.
-Out of these experiences, Holly has created books and interactive resources featuring the lives and words of famous scientists to inspire young people to pursue careers in STEM.
+As a freelance science writer, she has written for organizations such as the National Science Foundation, the American Society of Mechanical Engineers, AT&T, and others.
+She regularly interviews scientists & engineers to write articles for magazines and websites.
+Out of these experiences, she has created STEM-inspired books and interactive resources to help prepare students for careers in the 21st Century.

 Visit Holly’s industrial B2B copywriting website at www.hollybmartin.com.